nilearn/nilearn/doc/getting_started.rst

 While the neuroimaging data is made of 4D images, positioned in a coordinate space (which we will call :ref:`Niimgs <niimg>`).
-For use with the scikit-learn, they need to be converted into, i.e. 2D arrays of samples and features.
+For use with the scikit-learn, they need to be converted into 2D arrays of samples and features.

 .. |niimgs| image:: images/niimgs.jpg